arbaer/dbstream/README.md

 ## General Installation Instructions

+Make sure you are using go 1.8.
+Backports are available here: https://launchpad.net/~longsleep/+archive/ubuntu/golang-backports

 In order to compile the go source code of DBStream you have to install the go language:

 ```